 When I was in school I rarely put up my hand as I was afraid to say something wrong.
 However, growing wiser, working on myself, practicing mindfulness, and working for a really inspiring IT entrepreneur all taught me to be more bold and assertive, striving for what I want and trusting that I can get there.
 Life is really beautiful and fun when you allow yourself to see it.
 People are supportive when you trust you are worth it.
 Kindness brings you far.
 So I am honestly at a point where I don’t waste time wondering or planning too much.
 I simply put myself out there and adjust and improve as I go.

 Haha, thanks!
 Honestly, I’m not sure how I manage.
 Home office definitely helps so I don’t have to waste time in traffic every day.
-The same goes for baking at home; I can start something in the kitchen before work, then work on my IT projects, whereafter I continue baking after work.
+That was one of the advantages of baking at home; I could start something in the kitchen before work, then work on my IT projects, whereafter I’d continue baking after work.
+Today I have much more work and many more orders than last year, but now I have an amazing baker who takes a lot of the workload in the kitchen off of my shoulders.
+Not to mention the professional kitchen I’ve been renting since a few months, which helps so much as well.
 I have a lot of spreadsheets, apps and calendars.
-My big passion for the bakery definitely helps during long baking sessions late at night.
-And lastly, I don’t stress about stuff very easily, so even when I am behind schedule on everything in life, I know I’ll manage somehow.
+My big passion for the bakery definitely helps and the feedback from happy customers is everything.
+Lastly, even when I am behind schedule on everything in life, I know I’ll manage somehow.

 What’s one thing you’ve done in your career that helped you succeed, and that very few other people do?